Oregon Medicare Insurance Plans

 - *Qualified Individuals (QIs): For individuals with a monthly income under $1,.57 or for couples with monthly income under $1,823, the state pays premiums for Part B.

 - *Qualified Disabled and Working Individuals (QDWIs) – For individuals with a monthly income under $4,045 or couples with a monthly income under $5,425.

 According to ssa.gov, you should be aware that several States may even disregard all resources for individuals or couples in certain categories.

 Senior Health Insurance Benefits Assistance program (SHIBA)

 The Senior Health Insurance Benefits Assistance program (SHIBA) is a statewide network of trained volunteers who educate, assist, and serve as advocates for people in Oregon with Medicare.
 SHIBA volunteers help people with Medicare understand their rights and options in health insurance so that they can make informed choices.
 SHIBA provides Medicare recipients with the most up-to-date information on Medicare and related insurance through trained volunteers, as well as through education and outreach.
 The program is funded in part by the Department of Consumer and Business Services.

 Low-Income Subsidy (“extra-help”) for Prescription Drugs

 If you live in Oregon, consult with one of our licensed sales agents to compare Oregon Medicare insurance plans.
-One of our experienced specialists can compare plans in your area and help you find the Medicare insurance benefits that are right for your needs.
+One of our licensed sales agents can compare plans in your area and help you find the Medicare insurance benefits that are right for your needs.